luismede/luismede/README.md

 ## What I'm Doing

 - Working on Website for [Articles Online](https://article-library.onrender.com/)
-- Learning Python e React
+- Learning Python e Java
 - In the selection process for the institute J&F
 <h3>How to contact me: </h3>